vtog/labGuides/source/ocp/acm-notes.rst

    values.
 Add each osImage you plan on deploying for spoke clusters.
 The version information from last step will be used here.

-   .. warning:: I've had many issues with discovery when defining multiple
+   .. warning:: I had many issues with discovery when defining multiple
       osImages.
+I also discovered that only 4.18 works for discovery.
+This explains why multiple osImages fails because the discovery ISO will be based on the newest osImage.

-I recommend starting with only defining the oldest needed version.
-Then run node discovery.
-Then add the additional osImages.
+      To work-around this, start with just 4.18 as described below.
+After the discovery image is created, add the additional osImages.

    .. code-block:: yaml
-      :emphasize-lines: 11,17,23,25,27-41
+      :emphasize-lines: 11,17,23,25,27-31

       apiVersion: agent-install.openshift.io/v1beta1
       kind: AgentServiceConfig